-Towards the end of 2012, we received a grant from the Waterloo Foundation, which enabled Alison to run Lively Minds on a full-time basis.
+Towards the end of 2012, Lively Minds received a grant from the Waterloo Foundation, which enabled Alison to run Lively Minds on a full-time basis.

-In 2013, we received multi-year grants from the UK Department for International Development (DfID) and Comic Relief to expand the Play Scheme project in Uganda and Ghana.
+In 2013, Lively Minds received multi-year grants from the UK Department for International Development (DfID) and Comic Relief to expand the Play Scheme project in Uganda and Ghana.
 We were able to build our staff teams in each country to support this expansion.

-In 2015, we piloted a new training of trainers delivery method in Ghana.
-Instead of staff training the Mothers in each community, we trained primary school teachers centrally and in turn the teachers trained and supported the mothers in their own communities.
-Our hope was that through this training of trainers method we could reach far more communities at lower costs, and at the same time we could improve the primary school system.
+In 2015, Lively Minds piloted a new training-of-trainers delivery method in Ghana.
+Instead of staff training the mothers in each community, we trained primary school teachers centrally and in turn the teachers trained and supported the mothers in their own communities.
+Our hope was that through this training-of-trainers method, we could reach far more communities at lower costs, and at the same time we could improve the primary school system.

 award from UNICEF, and a Results for Development and Re-imagine Learning Award from Lego Foundation and Ashoka.
 Having established proof of the concept, we wanted to find a way to scale our programme and reach many more communities.